 Once the Camera Coupler is attached, you can turn your camera on and enjoy hours of hot-swappable battery life!
 The image below shows the completed setup.

-I plugged the Samsung adapter into an extension cord and I was all set!
-Continuous power for as long as I needed it.
 The Ninja 2 also comes with its own A/C power adapter, so it can also be plugged into a continuous power supply.
 Not only that, but the Ninja 2’s batteries are hot-swappable (there are two batteries on the back).

 That’s it!
 The beauty of this system is that you can now record for much longer than the default recording time that’s inherent to the camera, plus there’s far less wear and tear on the camera’s sensor.